 2. Conversion Rate

-The conversion rate calculates the percentage of visitors who perform the desired action, e.g. make a purchase, fill out a form or sign up for a newsletter.
+The conversion rate calculates the percentage of visitors who perform the desired action, e.g. make a purchase, fill out a form or ask for a free sample.
 It directly reflects the effectiveness of the campaign in achieving the desired results.

 3. Cost Per Acquisition (CPA)